Oil eases on profit-taking but sentiment remains strong as supply cuts bite

 Traders said that Iraq’s move to increase oil exports from its southern ports by 220,000 barrels per day (bpd) to 3.45 million bpd to make up for supply disruptions from its northern Kirkuk fields had also weighed on Brent.

-U.S. West Texas Intermediate (WTI) crude futures CLc1 were at $54.10 a barrel, 5 cents below their last close.
-That was still near their highest level since February and up around 28 percent since 2017-lows marked in June.
+U.S. West Texas Intermediate (WTI) crude futures CLc1 were at $54 a barrel, 15 cents below their last close.
+That was near their highest level since February and up around 28 percent since 2017-lows marked in June.

 Traders said there was profit-taking after crude prices rose by around 5 percent in October.

-Amid generally upbeat market sentiment, analysts were cautious after several days dominated by strong price rises.
+Amid generally upbeat market sentiment, some analysts also warned of an overbought market.

 “U.S. shale output could keep a lid on prices over the medium to long-term,” said Shane Chanel, equities and derivatives adviser at ASR Wealth Advisers.